3 Beautiful Lighthouses on the Maine Coast to See

 Providing safe passage to ships entering water off the coast of Maine, an abundance of lighthouses sit along our picturesque coastlines.
 Many of these lighthouses are still active today, so their beauty can only be admired by boat or by touring the surrounding grounds.
 Certainly still worth the view, these three lighthouses on the Maine Coast are wonderful to see!

 The fabulous Maine Coast lighthouses are just a few of the many beautiful features of our town.
-For the most comprehensive list of activities and attractions on the Maine Coast, explore our free Destination Guide.
+For the most comprehensive list of activities and attractions on the Maine Coast, explore our information on things to do.
 We’ve included local tips and our top recommendations on restaurants, outdoor activities, beaches, historical sites, and more.

 1. Seguin Island Light Station